AndiDittrich/NodeMCU-Tool/README.md

 $ npm install nodemcu-tool
 ```

-In this case, the binary file is located in `node_modules/nodemcu-tool/bin/nodemcu-tool.js`
+In this case, a link to the binary file is located in `node_modules/.bin/nodemcu-tool`

 ### As Archive from GitHub ###